Internet Archive Book Reviews Scraper avatar

 • isbns: ISBN-10 or ISBN-13 values

-• creators: creator or author names
+• creators: author or creator names

-• collections: Archive.org collection identifiers
+• collections: Archive.org collection identifiers, such as internetarchivebooks

-• subjects: subject terms
+• subjects: subject terms, such as fiction

 • searchQueries: raw Archive.org search queries